 A fun thing to do in Šibenik is walking around aimlessly.
-Its medieval heart is completely car-free—the streets and alleys are simply too narrow for car traffic—and allows people to explore, discover, and wander at their leisure.
-The historic city center is made up of a few different areas, known as Grad, Dolac and Gorica, which all neighbor one another.
+Its medieval heart is completely car-free—the streets and alleys are too narrow for car traffic—and allows people to explore, discover, and wander at their leisure.
+The historic city center comprises a few different areas, known as Grad, Dolac, and Gorica, which all neighbor one another.

 Šibenik has always had a strategic position in the Adriatic Sea.
 This military advantage made it a much-desired city by the larger Mediterranean powers.
-The rulers of the city anticipated that and erected several mighty fortresses, built fortified city walls and constructed commanding towers.
+The city rulers anticipated that and erected several mighty fortresses, built fortified city walls, and constructed commanding towers.
 Nowadays, the fortresses are the best-preserved remains of this once-mighty fortification system.

-While they are all definitely worth visiting, the Fortress of St. Michael is particularly impressive because it houses a concert and theater venue at its top.
+While they are all definitely worth visiting, the Fortress of St. Michael is imposing because it houses a concert and theater venue at its top.
 Overlooking Šibenik and the islands in the Adriatic Sea, it is one of the most scenic places to attend a performance in Croatia.

 Cathedral of St. James

 The number one attraction in Šibenik is the Cathedral of St. James.
 A stunning and stylish building, this magnificent cathedral was built in the 15th and 16th centuries and can be said to be one of the most significant monumental cathedrals in Europe.
 It wouldn’t be Šibenik if its cathedral weren’t built entirely from stone—in fact, it is the only cathedral in all of Europe that has been constructed with only stone.
 And did you know it was featured on Game of Thrones?